New Transfer Undergraduates

 Transfer Undergraduate Students

-As an incoming transfer student, you are in a unique position at Cornell: you benefit from the same orientation programs as incoming first-year students, while your age and experience are more similar to those of Cornell's upperlevel students.
-To help your transition into Cornell's upperlevel community, most transfer students are placed in the West Campus House System or in residence halls for upperlevel students.
+As an incoming transfer student, you are in a unique position at Cornell: you benefit from the same orientation programs as incoming first-year students, while your age and experience are more similar to those of Cornell's upper-level students.
+To help your transition into Cornell's community, transfer students are placed in residence halls for upper-level students.
+Residence halls for upper-level students include our Program Houses, South Campus residence halls and the West Campus House System.
 Whenever possible, transfer student rooms are grouped together to facilitate friendships with other new students.

 - Ecology House

 - Holland International Living Center (HILC)

 Cooperative houses are led and governed by their student residents, offering a more independent living environment.

 - Triphammer Cooperative